JINXER000/equibot_abstract/README.md

 [x] use grasp pose relative to obj. before normalizing pc, subtract the pc with pc center. --> NO need, as when producing pc_feat, it already subtracted the centroid.
 [x] Use grasp data for riemann to train. --> still rot incorrect [x] Visualize the grasp diffusion history.
-[] feat_dict["so3"] and feat_dict["inv"] seems to be so small.
-Is it because of nomalizer?
-Also evaluate the folding and see the feat_dict.
+[x] feat_dict["so3"] and feat_dict["inv"] seems to be so small.
+Is it because of nomalizer?  --> It becomes better with more data.
 [x] Make grasp_xyz normalizer different --> still incorrect [x] perform orthogonization on rotation mat
 [] find out why joint error is big in evaluation.
 Should we use 6 dof only?
+Still no use.
+Should we use txt joint data?
+[] Try if training joints and set grasp as rand is OK?

 ### representative runs